MicrosoftDocs/query-docs/query-languages/m/time-functions.md

 ---
 # Time functions

-These functions construct and manipulate time values.
+These functions create and manipulate time values.

 ## <a name="__toc348013456"></a>Time